Analysis Services Developer Documentation

 Analysis Services Schema Rowsets Describes the schema rowsets that provide information about server state, server operations, and database objects.

 XML for Analysis (XMLA) Reference Describes XMLA concepts that can help you understand how XMLA contributes to your custom solution.
 It also describes the level of compliance with the XMLA 1.1 specification.

 Analysis Services Scripting Language (ASSL for XMLA) Describes the ASSL extensions to XMLA.
 ASSL provides a data definition and manipulation language for Analysis Services multidimensional models that supplements the XMLA specification.

-Tabular Model Scripting Language (TMSL) Reference TMSL is a JSON representation of Tabular models at compatibility level 1200 or later.
+Tabular Model Scripting Language (TMSL) Reference TMSL is a JSON representation of Tabular models at compatibility level 1200 and higher.
 Object definitions are based on tabular metadata constructs like table, column, and relationship rather than multidimensional metadata that might be unfamiliar if you are new to Analysis Services data modeling in Tabular mode.

 Analysis Services PowerShell Reference Documents the cmdlets used for administrative functions, plus the general-purpose Invoke-ASCmd cmdlet that accepts any script or query as input.